MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

 ## Turn parameter persistence on

 [Parameter persistence](/cli/azure/param-persist) must be turned on before parameter values can be stored.
 You will receive a warning until **az config param-persist** moves out of the experimental stage.
+See [Overview: Azure CLI reference types and status](/cli/azure/reference-types-and-status) to learn about the Azure CLI reference types, status, and support levels.

 ```azurecli
 az config param-persist on